MarkoHaralovic/AudioClassification/README.md

 1. in folder models, there are original codes for each model.
 Only thing to modify are relative paths to IRMAS datasets.
 2. those models are saved as h5 files in h5_models folder, from where they can be loaded from.
-3. test a model by loading it from h5 file and calling model.predict on a preprocessed audio 4.code for audio augmentation is in folder audio_augment.
+3. test a model by loading it from h5 file and calling model.predict on a preprocessed audio
+4. code for audio augmentation is in folder audio_augment.
 Use augment.py.
 Specify path to IRMAS_training_set and set the names for labels and for X values (values for the model).
 The data will be saved to npy_data corresponding folder where can be loaded from and sent as an input to augpoly78.h5 model.
-5.code for audio preprocessing is in folder audio_preprocessing.
+5. code for audio preprocessing is in folder audio_preprocessing.
  - To generate one second intervals , use generating_one_second_intervals.py.
  - to generate single labels for files (used for mel_spec_irmas_singleton.h5 model), use audio_proc_singular_labels
  - to generate mel spectrograms  (used for 78kratimenos.h5), use preprocess_spectrograms.py